mathiasprisfeldt/dainty-vs/readme.md

 ## Configuration

-Dainty can be configured by editing `configuration.json`.
-The file is generated if it doesn’t exist while running `yarn build`.
-See [Configuration](https://github.com/alexanderte/dainty-shared/blob/master/configuration.md) for more information.
+See https://dainty.site/configuration for more information.

 ### Visual Studio-specific customizations